Jip-Hop/sedunlocksrv-pba/README.md

 ## Quick Start
 1. Build host prep (Debian/Ubuntu): install dependencies, then run `sudo ./build.sh`.
-2. Optional build config: copy `build.conf.example` to `build.conf`, set values such as network mode, TLS cert/key, optional `EXPERT_PASSWORD`, and password complexity settings.
+2. Optional build config: copy `build.conf.example` to `build.conf` and set values for:
+   - Network mode, TLS cert/key, expert password, password complexity settings
+   - Or pass as CLI flags instead
-3. Build image: `sudo ./build.sh --ssh` (if you want SSH UI) or `sudo ./build.sh` (web + console only).
+3. Build image: `sudo ./build.sh --ssh` (with SSH UI) or `sudo ./build.sh` (web + console only)
+   - If expert password not in build.conf/CLI, you will be prompted to enter it
-   - **Password complexity example:** `sudo ./build.sh --password-complexity=off --min-password-length=16 --require-upper=false`
+   - Example with custom settings: `sudo ./build.sh --expert-password="PASS" --password-complexity=off`
-4. Flash and load PBA with `sedutil-cli --loadpbaimage ...`, then enable locking per your OPAL workflow.
+4. Flash and load PBA with `sedutil-cli --loadpbaimage ...`, then enable locking
 5. Boot target machine into PBA and unlock drives from:
    - Web UI: `https://<pba-ip>/`
    - SSH UI (optional): `ssh -p 2222 tc@<pba-ip>`